Eomm/mercurius-logging/README.md

 ### logMessage

-If you want to put a custom message inside the log output, you can set this option as a `function(context)` which returns a `string` or `string array`.
-If function provided doesn't return an allowed value, log message will be `undefined`.
+If you want to put a custom message inside the log output, you can set this option as a `function(context)` which returns a `string` or an `array` containing Pino supported values.

 #### Example returning a string